nicol-hawkins/herbal-antidote/README.md

 # Herbal Antidote

-Herbal Antidote is a wellness app with a quiz takes you through a series of true/false questions, and used that information to generate herbal recommendations based on the needs of the user.
-There is also a GoogleMaps API for geolocation servies so the user can search for herb shops in their area.
+Herbal Antidote is a wellness app.
+It's a quiz that takes you through a series of true/false questions, and used that information to generate recommendations for herbal remedies based on the needs of the user.
+It uses GoogleMaps API for geolocation servies, allowing the user to search for local herb shops in the area.

 ## About